SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="addexperiment"></a>
 # **AddExperiment**
-> ExperimentEntity AddExperiment (ExperimentEntity experimentEntity)
+> ExperimentEntity AddExperiment (string modelHistoryServerId, ExperimentEntity experimentEntity)

 Add an experiment, given an experiment entity